This article was originally published in December 2020 and has since been updated.

-As there are so many excellent companies in the region, it was hard to choose only 15.
+As there are so many excellent companies in the region, it was hard to choose only 15 biotech companies in Cambridge.
 After consultation with local experts, here are our choices in no particular order.

 Founded by Nobel prize winner and Cambridge professor Sir Greg Winter, Bicycle Therapeutics develops a new class of drugs called bicyclic peptides, which blend the ability of traditional antibodies to hunt normally undruggable proteins with the manufacturing ease of small molecule drugs.

-In 2019, the company listed on the Nasdaq stock exchange in a downsized IPO of €50M.
-This year the company made a deal with Genentech worth up to €1.6B to develop novel cancer immunotherapies.
+In 2019, the company listed on the Nasdaq stock exchange in a downsized IPO of $61 million; over the last three years, the share price has increased 105%.
+In 2020, the company made a deal with Genentech worth up to $1.7 billion to develop novel cancer immunotherapies.

 Congenica has developed a clinical genome analysis platform called Sapientia that uses machine learning to produce diagnostic reports from genomic data collected in hospitals and other research institutions around the world.

-Last year, the company raised funds to support the use of its rare disease diagnostics platform by the newly formed NHS Genomic Medicine Service.
+In 2019, the company raised funds to support the use of its rare disease diagnostics platform by the newly formed National Health Service (NHS) Genomic Medicine Service.

 Artios Pharma is developing drugs that inhibit an enzyme called DNA polymerase theta, which plays a role in multiple DNA repair processes.
 The levels of this enzyme are typically higher in several types of tumors, including breast, ovarian and lung cancers, than in healthy tissue.

-Healx uses artificial intelligence to analyze extensive medical research data with the goal of repurposing existing drugs to treat rare diseases.
-The company’s most advanced program, a drug repurposed for fragile X syndrome, took less than two years to reach clinical trials instead of the normal five-to-seven years this process usually takes.
+Healx uses artificial intelligence (AI) to analyze extensive medical research data with the goal of repurposing existing drugs to treat rare diseases.
+The company’s most advanced program, a drug repurposed for fragile X syndrome, took less than two years to reach clinical trials instead of the normal 5–7 years this process usually takes.

-The company raised a €50.8M Series B round in October 2019.
+The company’s last financing round was in 2019, raising $56 million in Series B financing.
 Shortly after, Healx started the Rare Treatment Accelerator program, allowing patient advocacy groups a chance to work with the company to find new treatments for rare diseases.

 Healx has a mission to advance 100 rare disease treatments towards the clinic by 2025.
-Since the start of the pandemic, the company has been using its technology to search for treatments for Covid-19.
+Since the start of the pandemic, the company has been using its technology to search for treatments for COVID-19.